FQX-AG/encode-solana-hackathon/README.md

 Pure blockchain/DeFi solutions don't provide the legal certainty that is required for structured products.
 Issuers and investors usually like to negotiate the terms of the product in private.

+## Challenges with SPL Token before Token 2022
+With the old Token program it was not easily possible to maintain snapshots of token account balances.
+It was also not directly possible to have rules on token transfers, that depending on the issuer may require tokens to stay within a whitelisted ecosystem.

+Specifically the transfer hook in token 2022 is what was missing in the old token program to allow fully functional structured products to be issued on Solana.

 ## Solution
 The solution we aim to demonstrate with this demo is a hybrid where the negotiation of the product is done on a platform and legal certainty is provided Obligate's legal framework.